 As its name implies, the Yangtze sturgeon is found in the Yangtze River (Wu et al. 2014, p.
 5).
 The river is more than 6,397 km (3,975 mi) in length and is divided into three segments.
-The upper reach, which span a total of about 4,300 km (2,671 mi), is further sub-divided into two segments: the Jinsha River segment, which stretches from the headwater in Yushu in the Tibetan Plateau to Yibin, a distance of about 2,300 km (1,429 mi), and the upper Yangtze River, which stretches from Yibin to the Three Gorges region at Yichang, a distance of about 1,000 km (621 mi) (Cheng et al. 2015, p.
+The upper reach, which spans a total of about 4,300 km (2,671 mi), is further sub-divided into two segments: The Jinsha River segment, which stretches from the headwater in Yushu in the Tibetan Plateau to Yibin, a distance of about 2,300 km (1,429 mi), and the upper Yangtze River, which stretches from Yibin to the Three Gorges region at Yichang, a distance of about 1,000 km (621 mi) (Cheng et al. 2015, p.
 571; Jiang et al. 2008, p.
 1471; Fu et al. 2003, p.
 1651).
-Four major tributaries feed into the upper Yangtze.
-They are: the Min, Tuo, Jialing, and the Wu River (Chen Z. et al. 2001, p.
-78).
 The middle reach is from Yichang to Hukou, a distance of about 950 km (590 mi).
 The Yangtze River widens in this segment and is identified by multiple large lakes, including Lake Dongting and Lake Poyang.
 The lower reach stretches from Hukou to the mouth of the river at Shanghai, a distance of about 930 km (577 mi) (Fu et al. 2003, p.
 1651).

 Historically, the Yangtze sturgeon was found in the lower portion of the Jinsha River and the upper, middle, and lower reaches of the Yangtze River, a distance of about 1,300 km (807 mi) (Wu et al. 2014, p.
 5).
 The majority of historical sightings occurred in the lower Jinsha and upper Yangtze River with occasional sightings in the middle and lower Yangtze (Zhuang et al. 1997, p.
 259).
 The species has also been found in major tributaries that feed into the upper Yangtze including the Min, Tuo, and Jialing (Artyukhin et al. 2007, p.
 370).
 There have also been sightings of the species in Dongting Lake and Poyang Lake in the middle and lower reaches, respectively (Zhuang et al. 1997, p.
 259).
 One sighting took place as far downstream as Anhui province, a distance of more than 2,000 km (1,242 mi) downstream from Yibin (Zhuang et al. 1997, p.
 261).
 The species' spawning reach is understood by Yangtze sturgeon researchers to have occurred from Maoshui in the lower Jinsha River to Hejiang in the upper Yangtze River (Zhang et al. 2011, p.
 184).

-The Yangtze sturgeon's current range is limited to the upper Yangtze River and its tributaries in the reaches between Yibin and Yichang, a distance of about 1,000 km (Wu et al. 2014, p.
+The Yangtze sturgeon's current range has been reduced to the upper Yangtze River and its tributaries in the reaches between Yibin and Yichang, a distance of about 1,000 km (621 miles) (Wu et al. 2014, p.
 5; Dudgeon 2010, p.
 128; Huang et al. 2011, p.
 575; Zhang et al. 2011, p.
 181; Artyukhin et al. 2007, p.
 370).
 The completion of the Gezhouba Dam in 1981 at Yichang prevented the upstream migration of adults to the species' spawning ground (Zhuang et al. 1997, p.
 261).
 As a result of the construction of Gezhouba Dam, the species may have been extirpated in reaches below the dam (Li et al. 2015, p.
 186; Zhu et al. 2008, p.
 30).
-That said, from 2014-2017, Start Printed Page 61234fishermen below Gezhouba Dam accidently captured four adult Yangtze sturgeons, suggesting the presence of a very small remnant population (Du 2017, pers. comm.).
-Due to Gezhouba Dam's smaller size, the reservoir for the Gezhouba Dam is relatively small (Kynard 2017, pers. comm.)
-However, the Three Gorges Dam, located slightly upstream from Gezhouba Dam, and its reservoir changed the hydrology of the Yangtze.
-Construction on the Three Gorges Dam began in 2003 and was completed in 2009.
-The reservoir, which extends 600 km (372 mi) upstream, further reduced the species' range by modifying reaches above Three Gorges Dam to a lentic (still water) system (Chen D. et al. 2009, p.
+That said, from 2014-2017, fishermen below Gezhouba Dam accidentally captured four adult Yangtze sturgeons, suggesting the presence of a very small remnant population (Du 2017, pers. comm.).
+The construction of the Three Gorges Dam and its reservoir, which began in 2003 and was completed in 2009, further reduced the species' range by modifying reaches above Three Gorges Dam to a lentic (still water) system (Chen D. et al. 2009, p.
 341; Fu et al. 2003, p.
 1650).
 Loss of lotic (rapidly moving water) ecosystem reduces the quality of remaining habitat for the species (Kynard 2016, pers. comm.; Cheng et al. 2015, pp. 570, 576).
 On the lower Jinsha River, in the upstream portion of the species' historical range, the construction of the Xiangjiaba Dam, which was completed in 2008, limited the species' spawning ground to areas below the dam (Zhang et al. 2011, pp. 183-184).
 The species continues to ascend the major tributaries in the upper Yangtze, including the Min, Tuo, and Jialing River (Huang et al. 2011, p.
 575; Artyukhin et al. 2007, p.
 370).